C-Accel2019/Glossary/glossary.md

 ## GeoAI (Geographic Artificial Intelligence)

-GeoAI is the marriage of geography and artificial intelligence.
-On one hand, GeoAI leverages the state-of-the-arts in [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) to address geospatial challenges, such as weather prediction, land use and land cover mapping, and traffic forecasting.
-On the other hand, GeoAI contributes to the [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) community by introducing spatiotemporal knowledge into the design of methods.
-One example is the spatially-explicit reinforcement learning to summarize places in a knowledge graph.
+GeoAI is the combination of geography and artificial intelligence.
+GeoAI leverages the state-of-the-art in [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) to address geospatial challenges, such as weather prediction, land use and land cover mapping, and traffic forecasting.
+GeoAI also contributes to the [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) community by introducing spatiotemporal knowledge into methods design.
+One example is using spatially-explicit reinforcement learning to summarize places in a knowledge graph.

 \[**Used by:** A-6677\]